 - 56% of users claimed that Node.js reduced development cost (2018 Node.js User Survey Report);

 - PayPal states that Node.js decreased its average response time by 35%;

 Why do Enterprises Choose Node.js?

-Node.js is one of the most common choices of big corporations.
+Node.js is one of the most common choices of enterprise-level companies and corporations.
 They even created the Node.js Foundation in 2015, counting large-name companies such as IBM, Intel, Microsoft, GoDaddy, and SAP as its members.
-So what’s so special about Node.js, what does it offer enterprises that make it so unique?
+So what’s so special about Node.js, what does it offer enterprises in development that makes it so unique?

 Performance and Scalability

 Enterprises are interested in big applications for multiple users.
 They usually have a long life cycle, therefore regular improvement is necessary to stay relevant and attractive.
 Scaling is baked into the concept of Node.js from the beginning, providing developers with the power of flexibility.

 Another angle [why we chose Node] was performance, non-blocking, async was an attractive aspect for us.
 We went from 40 minutes of startup time to the minute, and it was a huge improvement.

 Kim Trott, director of UI platform engineering at Netflix